IBM/aspera-cli/docs/README.erb.md

 update-ca-trust extract
 ```

-The SSL CA certificate bundle can be specified using option `cert_stores`, which is a list of files or folders.
+The SSL CA certificate bundle can be specified using the `cert_stores` option, which accepts a list of files or directories.
-By default, it uses Ruby's default certificate store.
+By default, Ruby’s system certificate store is used.

-If you use this option, then default locations are not used.
+When `cert_stores` is provided:

-Default locations can be added using special value `DEF`.
+- It overrides the default locations, which can still be included explicitly using the special value `DEF`.
-The value can be either an `Array` or `String` (path).
+- The option accepts either a `String` (single path) or an `Array` (multiple paths).
-Successive options add paths incrementally.
+- Each use of the option appends to the list of search paths incrementally.
-All files of a folder are added.
+- If a directory is specified, all files within that directory are automatically included.

-JRuby uses its own implementation and CA bundles.
+> **Note:** JRuby uses its own implementation and CA bundles.

 For example, on Linux to force the use the system's certificate store: